Fitbit Review 2025

 Fitbit Tracking and Data Accuracy

 On the other hand, since the Fitbit is usually worn on the wrist, a simple shake of the arm can cause the step counter to increase.
-I found that cooking could increase our step count a lot.
+I found that cooking could increase my step count a lot.
 Since those discrepancies tend to average out, I was fine relying on the metrics as an accurate relative measure of that day’s activity level.
 Even when I cooked multiple meals for my kids, I rarely hit my preset target of 10,000 steps in one day.

 Earning my Fitbit Skyscraper badge